NayanUnni95/Spotify/README.md

 1. Authentication

-- On the home page, click the "Login with Spotify" button.
+- On the login page, click the "Login" button.
 - You will be redirected to Spotify's login page.
 Log in with your Spotify credentials and authorize the app.

 2. Browse Playlists